locua/pandoc-python-static-site-gen/README.md

 ./gen.py serve # Creates a local server for testing
 ```

+Store assets in ./assets directory these will be copied over to src/assets/.

 ## Features
 - RSS feed generated with item for each page.
 - 1 folder deep folder structure is transformed into categorised pages.
 See example below.